christzenleonardy/shapes-detection/README.md

-# shapes-detection
+# Shape Detector
-A knowledge based system for detecting basic shapes
+A knowledge based system for detecting basic shapes.
+To run this application, please follow through the installation guide.